Seravo/wordpress/README.md

 ## Features
 * Includes Nginx, MariaDB, PHP5, PHP7, HHVM, Redis and Git for running WordPress in modern stack.
 * Git hooks to test your code to make sure that only high quality code is committed into git
-* Advanced WordPress acceptance tests with Rspec and PhantomJS
+* Advanced WordPress acceptance tests with Codeception and headless Chrome
 * [PHP Codesniffer](https://github.com/squizlabs/PHP_CodeSniffer) code style and quality analyser
 * Includes self-signed certs (and trust them automatically in OS X) to test https:// locally
 * [Xdebug](http://xdebug.org/) and [Webgrind](https://code.google.com/p/webgrind/) for debugging and profiling your application